-In the past, the optometrists at Pierce Family Vision have referred visually impaired patients to the UW School of Optometry Centre for Sight Enhancement or the CNIB for both low tech and high tech assistance.
-This is now more difficult due to the pandemic so we thought we would give families some newer options to consider beyond spectacles:
+In the past, the optometrists at Pierce Family Vision have referred visually impaired patients to the UW School of Optometry Low Vision Clinic or the CNIB/Vision Loss Rehabilitation for both low tech and high tech assistance.
+We can now also give families some newer options to consider beyond spectacles:

 - The Pebble is a hand held video magnifier with variable magnification levels.
 They are available online new for $595 CAD at Canadian Assistive Technology or older used versions for less than $200 on Ebay.
 We have an older version at our office now for demonstration purposes.
 Larger Merlin type CCTV reading machines are available and the Assistive Devices Program can help pay for equipment.